anitagraser/movement-analysis-tools/README.md

 ## Python

+- [Stone Soup](https://github.com/dstl/Stone-Soup): A software project to provide the target tracking community with a framework for the development and testing of tracking algorithms. (first GH commit: 2017-07-23)
 - [traffic](https://github.com/xoolive/traffic): A toolbox for processing and analysing air traffic data. (first GH commit: 2018-02-08)
 - [PyMove](https://github.com/InsightLab/PyMove): Python library to simplify queries and visualization of trajectories and other spatial-temporal data. (first GH commit: 2018-09-09)
 - [MovingPandas](https://github.com/anitagraser/movingpandas): Trajectory classes and functions built on top of GeoPandas. (first GH commit: 2018-12-16) [Graser 2019]